ttetrafon/practice/docker/kubernetes.md

   - Usually it's better to have a single app inside each pod (e.g.: a server, a db, etc).
   - Pods are ephemeral, and they can be stopped/destroyed for various reasons.
   - Each pod has its own *IP* within the cluster.
 However, a new IP address is assigned to the pod if it is recreated/restarted for any reason.
-- **Service (svg)**: A service is a static IP address that can be attached to each pod.
+- **Service (svc)**: A service is a static IP address that can be attached to each pod.
   - Services are either *internal* (default, `http://service-ip:port`) or *external* (`http://node-ip:port`), which means they can be accessed only from within the cluster in the first case or from the outside too in the later.
   - **Ingress(ing)**: Operates an an *https endpoint* (`http://my-app.com`) for an external service.
   - A service operates as a load balancer, directing requests to whichever pod is least busy.
 - **ConfigMap (cm)**: Stores application configuration externally to the applications themselves (e.g.: `BD_URL = mongo-db-service`).
   - Each config map is connected to a specific pod, which can then retrieve and use the configuration.
   - **Secret**: Used for confidential configuration properties, like passwords and API keys.
+    - Values in a secret must be base64 encoded and not in plain text.
-[Secrets are not encrypted by default though](https://kubernetes.io/docs/concepts/configuration/secret/), so encryption must be enabled in some way or another.
+    - [Secrets are not encrypted by default though](https://kubernetes.io/docs/concepts/configuration/secret/), so encryption must be enabled in some way or another.
 - **Volume (vol)**: Volumes are used to keep persistent data (data stored in a DB, logs, etc).
   - A volume attaches a physical storage device on a pod.
   - The storage device can be either on the local or on a remote machine.